EvokeMadness/awesome-open-source/README.md

 # FOSS-Software
-Free and/or open source software I use on a weekly basis as an open source CAD technician and daily Linux user.
+Free and/or open source software I use on a weekly basis as an open source CAD drafter and daily Linux user.

 **Software categorized by purpose and ranked by the frequency at I use them.**